meetapandit/SpotifyTrends/README.md

 # SpotifyTrends
-The Tableau data visualization aims at finding the top artist by country and determines various characteristics of music like energy vs danceability and time series analysis of acoustics and valence
+The [Tableau data visualization] (https://public.tableau.com/app/profile/meeta.pandit5906/viz/TrendsinSpotifySongsbyCountry/Dashboard1)aims at finding the top artist by country and determines various characteristics of music like energy vs danceability and time series analysis of acoustics and valence.
+[Data Viz link] (https://public.tableau.com/app/profile/meeta.pandit5906/viz/TrendsinSpotifySongsbyCountry/Dashboard1)

  1. The dataset is downloaded from Kaggle's spotify_dataset and is refreshed daily with a snapshot of the previous day's top 50 songs by country.
 Please find the data dictionary explaining various fields used in the visualization